What is a Pantograph, and How Does It Power Train?

 Several innovations sprung up to supply electric power to these motors, including the overhead lines and the third-rail system.

-The modern railway systems adopted electric trains to switch to cleaner energy and eliminate the high operating cost of steam and internal combustion engines.
+Modern railway systems have adopted electric trains to switch to cleaner energy and eliminate the high operating costs of steam and internal combustion engines.

 As a result, they turned to the more efficient electric motors, which often have efficiencies above 90%.